jcklyndr/Open_Lib/README.md

 ## 🚀 Getting Started & Configuration

 ### 1. Database Connection String
-[cite_start]To link this system with your local Microsoft SQL Server environment, configure the connection block within your root `appsettings.json` file Insert your specific server instance handle into the template below:
+To link this system with your local Microsoft SQL Server environment, configure the connection block within your root `appsettings.json` file Insert your specific server instance handle into the template below:

 ```json
 {